jeff-nelson-78954/advanced-angular-bootstrap-components/projects/search-input/README.md

 # Search Input
 This component is a search input field built on Angular 8 and Bootstrap 4.
- It listens for input pauses for a set duration (default 500 ms), checks for unique values, and then emits the text in the search field.
+ It listens for input, pauses for a set duration (default 500 ms), checks for unique values, and then emits the text in the search field.
  Can be used to auto search a datasource automatically as a user is typing.
 Emits a changed event if the input field is cleared.

 ## Getting started